Horfield: Amenities

 Horfield is home to the Memorial Stadium: a sports stadium built in 1921 for Bristol Rugby Club in memory of the rugby union players of the city who died in World War I, and rededicated to also commemorate the dead of World War II.
 In 1996, the ground also became home to Bristol Rovers Football Club who now own it.
 Bristol Rugby Club has since moved out of the ground and is now based at the Bristol City FC stadium in the south of the city.

 Near the Memorial Stadium is The Wellington, CAMRA Bristol & District joint winner of Pub of the Year for 2005.
 The 2006 Pub of the Year is also in Horfield, The Inn on the Green on Gloucester Road.

 Horfield has a leisure centre that was updated to have a 25-metre swimming pool in 2005.
 Horfield Leisure Centre has a gym, swimming pool and learners pool, and a sports hall.
 Outside the complex is a small skateboard park.
 The leisure centre was built in the 1980s on open ground opposite the old Horfield Barracks, where open and closed-in rifle ranges once stood.

 Of Horfield's green spaces, Horfield Common is the largest, having a central enclosure of tennis courts and a bowling club.
 Horfield Common is one of Bristol's highest points of land above sea level.

-There is a Library on Filton Avenue.
+There is a library on Filton Avenue.

-There is a Primary School, Filton Avenue Primary School, also on Filton Avenue.
+There is a primary school, Filton Avenue Primary School, also on Filton Avenue.

-There are two GP Surgeries that serve Horfield, Horfield Health Centre and Monks Park Surgery.
+There are two GP surgeries that serve Horfield, Horfield Health Centre and Monks Park Surgery.

-The nearest hospital is Southmead Hospital, a large public National Health Service hospital, situated a short distance away in the Southmead ward of Bristol.
+The nearest hospital is Southmead Hospital, a large public National Health Service hospital, situated a short distance away in the Southmead neighbourhood.
 It is part of the North Bristol NHS Trust.
+(Note: Although the hospital is located in the area of Southmead, it is a part of the Horfield Ward.)

 The nearest Police Station used to be situated just west of Horfield on Southmead Road, however this was closed and replaced by a care home.
 The nearest Police Station is now a community police station based in the grounds of Southmead Hospital.